 Address: 76A Clarence Road, E5 8HB | Opening times: Mon-Fri, 10am-9pm; Sat, 11am-9pm; Sun, 11am-8am | You can find out more or make a booking via their website here.

 Stem & Glory | Barbican

-It’s an award-winning 100% vegan eatery down from Cambridge.
-You’ll find it tucked away on a side street behind Smithfield Market where – settled into a brightly-lit, pristine dining room – you can enjoy the likes of jackfruit bao burgers; kimchi pancakes; and quinoa paella; washed down with a cocktail, glass of wine, or a vegan beer should you prefer.
+Tucked away behind Farringdon’s Smithfield Market is this award-winning vegan eatery down from Cambridge.
+Grab yourself a seat in their brightly-lit, Scandi-style dining room and you can enjoy the likes of jackfruit bao burgers, kimchi pancakes, and quinoa paella, washed down with a cocktail, glass of wine, or a vegan beer should you prefer.
+READ MORE.